-Any application for easement or objection must set out the full name, address and details of the submission and must be fully supported by reasons.
+Any application for easement or objection must set out the full name, address and details of the submission and must be fully supported by His application for easement or objection must set out me fun name, address and details of the submission and must be fully supported by reasons.
 The application for easement or objection must be made in writing to City of West Torrens at 165 Sir Donald Bradman Drive, Hilton SA 5033 or via email csu@wtcc.sa.gov.au WITHIN 28 DAYS OF THIS NOTICE and a copy must be forwarded to the Surveyor-General at GPO Box 1354, Adelaide SA 5001.
 All written submissions will be duly presented to Council in the form of a report.
-The report, including submissions may be made publishy available on the Council's makein detailing the account of the council in the form of a report. including submissions, may be made publicly available on the Council's website detailing the person's name, suburb and feedback.
+The report, including submissions may be made an unblicky available on the Council's unbeing details of the surveyor and the form of a report. including submissions, may be made publicly available on the Council's website detailing the person's name, suburb and feedback.